FOREX-Dollar holds gains; Canadian dollar, Mexican peso surge on NAFTA relief

 * Loonie, Mexican peso bounce as Trump says won't scrap NAFTA

-LONDON, April 27 The dollar only held its gains against the Japanese yen on Thursday after U.S. President Donald Trump's tax plan offered no surprises, slowing the greenback's rally.
+TOKYO, April 27 The dollar held gains against the yen on Thursday after U.S. President Donald Trump's tax plan offered no fresh surprises, slowing the greenback's rally, while the market awaited the European Central Bank's upcoming monetary policy decision.

 The Canadian dollar and Mexican peso, which had slumped earlier on reports the United States is considering withdrawing from the North American Free Trade Agreement (NAFTA), bounced sharply after Trump said he would not scrap the pact but renegotiate instead.

-The U.S. dollar had surged to a four-week high of 111.780 yen on Wednesday before Trump's tax reform plans were unveiled.
-But it lost traction as the proposals failed to excite investors.
-The dollar was last up 0.2 percent at 111.20 yen .
+Against the Japanese yen, the dollar had surged to a four-week high of 111.780 overnight before the unveiling of Trump's tax reform plan, but it lost traction as it failed to excite investors.
+The dollar was last up 0.15 percent at 111.220 yen.

-The dollar index against a basket of major currencies slipped 0.2 percent to 98.841 after rising as far as 99.332 the previous day.
+The yen showed little reaction to the Bank of Japan's decision on Thursday to keep monetary policy steady as the outcome was well anticipated.

 Trump's plan would cut the income tax rate paid by public corporations to 15 percent from 35 percent and reduce the top tax rate assessed on pass-through businesses, including small partnerships and sole proprietorships, to 15 percent from 39.6 percent.